-Attention, Mayors and City Finance Directors
+Attention: Mayors, and City Finance Directors.

 While every municipality needs trash service, handling the bid process internally can often be a confusing and frustrating task.
 And if handled incorrectly, it can result in considerable public outcry.

 The vast majority of municipalities have exclusive contracts for residential service.
-This means either the city themselves or a private contractor provides exclusive service for all residents.
+This means either the city itself or a private contractor provides exclusive service for all residents.